-- The social and economic impacts associated with construction disturbance on farming activities along the pipeline routes. - This investigation should include meetings with the local communities to determine the preferences of the communities to any options or alternative developments, especially in the siting of the regional and service reservoirs. - The lack of adequate sanitation facilities need to be investigated. - (2) Ecological impacts - Consultation with the North West Department of Environment Affairs and Tourism and the North West Parks Board need to be continued regarding the proposed development in the Borakalalo National Park. - A Phase 1 archaeological survey of the proposed pipeline routes and especially the reservoir sites is recommended. - General rehabilitation measures. - Identify birds and their nesting sites where appropriate. - Liaise with all the interested and affected parties. - Compile an Environmental Management Plan for the construction phase and draw up appropriate rehabilitation guidelines to mitigate the disturbances and aesthetic impacts caused by the construction of the pipelines and associated infrastructure. - Alert the contractor and labourers to the ecological and social impacts associated with the construction activities. - Landscaping specification for the river and canal crossings as well as the permanent access roads.
+- The social and economic impacts associated with construction disturbance on farming activities along the pipeline routes. - This investigation should include meetings with the local communities to determine the preferences of the communities to any options or alternative developments, especially in the siting of the regional and service reservoirs. - The lack of adequate sanitation facilities need to be investigated.

+(2) Ecological impacts

+- A Phase 1 archaeological survey of the proposed pipeline routes and especially the reservoir sites is recommended. - General rehabilitation measures. - Identify birds and their nesting sites where appropriate. - Liaise with all the interested and affected parties. - Compile an Environmental Management Plan for the construction phase and draw up appropriate rehabilitation guidelines to mitigate the disturbances and aesthetic impacts caused by the construction of the pipelines and associated infrastructure. - Alert the contractor and labourers to the ecological and social impacts associated with the construction activities. - Landscaping specification for the river and canal crossings as well as the permanent access roads.

-8.7.3 Further Action
+8.6.3 Further Action